Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kingswood has 19 active public transport stops, all of which are bus stops.
-These stops are served by 26 different routes that combined offer 1,305 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 144 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outwards.
-Cars remain the primary mode of transport, used by 84% of residents, while only 6% use buses.
+These stops are served by 26 different routes that together facilitate 1,305 weekly passenger trips.
+The area's transport accessibility is rated excellent with residents on average located 144 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+Cars remain the dominant mode of transport at 84%, with buses used by 6% of residents.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 16.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 186 trips per day, which equates to approximately 68 weekly trips per stop.
+According to the 2021 Census, 16.3% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 186 trips per day across all routes, equating to approximately 68 weekly trips per individual stop.

 Frequently Asked Questions - Transport